Adversarial Semantic Hallucination for Domain Generalized Semantic Segmentation: Introduction

-We propose a new method, Adversarial Semantic Hallucination (ASH), for unsupervised domain adaptive semantic segmentation when target data are unavailable during training.
-Inspired by ASM \cite{DBLP:conf/nips/LuoLGY020}, we integrate adversarial hallucination in our work.
-However, unlike ASM, our hallucination is fine-grained in a class-wise manner.
-Additionally, while ASM needs access to target domain data when training, our method does not need any target data, making it easily adopted for real life applications.
-Specifically, we use the semantic information from the segmentation probability map to generate \textit{class-wise} scaling and shifting transformation parameters for the style features.
-With these transformation parameters and the class probability map, ASH can conduct stylization in a class-wise manner.
-ASH collaborates with a discriminator in an adversarial manner, adaptively generating new challenging data for training the segmentation network for our target task.
-We also found empirically that combining noise perturbation together with ASH improves performance.
+To address these limitations, we propose a new method, Adversarial Semantic Hallucination (ASH), for domain generalized semantic segmentation.
+Inspired by ASM \cite{DBLP:conf/nips/LuoLGY020}, we further extend it by using semantic information to guide adversarial hallucination and improve generalizability.
+The semantic information from the segmentation probability map is used to differentiate between classes based on their segmentation difficulty and generate transformation parameters for the style features.
+ASH stylizes the source domain images with these transformation parameters.
+Next, ASH collaborates with a discriminator in an adversarial manner by adaptively generating challenging data for training the segmentation network.
+With our method, the segmentation network not only becomes better at differentiating between classes, but also demonstrates good generalizability across different domains.

-Our main contributions are summarized as follows: \\ 1) We present an adversarial semantic hallucination (ASH) approach to solve domain generalization problems for semantic segmentation.
-ASH leverages semantic information from the segmentation output, allowing for class-wise stylization of the source domain images.
-Comparing to previous works, our method conducts the process in an adaptive and efficient manner;

-2) We evaluate ASH on GTA5 \cite{Richter_2016_ECCV} $\rightarrow$ Cityscapes \cite{Cordts2016Cityscapes} and Synthia \cite{RosCVPR16} $\rightarrow$ Cityscapes \cite{Cordts2016Cityscapes}, making comparison with previous works under the same setting.
-The experimental results demonstrate the efficacy of our proposed method.